ABOUT PAMELA HOPE DESIGNS

 On a personal level, O’Brien and her husband Jon Halvorsen are avid travelers.
 While crossing the globe, they make frequent pit-stops in Alaska (Halvorsen’s home state.)
 She is curious by nature and is fluent in French and Italian.
 On weekends, you will find her exploring new restaurants, attending art events and catching a yoga and spin class at the Houstonian Club.
 O’Brien still honors her roots in media relations.
 She enjoys educating audiences through writing and speaking and has been involved with the National Speakers Association and American Society of Interior Designers (ASID).

-Pamela is an active member of the Houston community and believes in giving back.
-She and her husband, Captain Jon Halvorsen, chaired the Eighth Annual Savor the Hope Gala for Devereux Advanced Behavioral Health.
-She was on the executive board of Crisis Intervention of Houston and chaired their community relations committee for several years.
+As leading members of the Houston interior design community, we believe in giving back to our city.
+Pamela and her husband Jon chaired the Eighth Annual Savor the Hope Gala for Devereux Advanced Behavioral Health.
+Pamela currently serves on Devereux’ Texas Advisory Board.
+Pamela was on the executive board of Crisis Intervention of Houston and chaired their community relations committee for several years.
 She served with one of her clients on the Houston Symphony Ball committee.
-She was also a member of the University of Houston Honors College Advisory Board and decorating chair for their award-winning fundraiser, the Great Conversation.
-She is a member of Phi Mu sorority and assists with many other philanthropic activities.
+Pamela was a member of the University of Houston Honors College Advisory Board and decorating

 With her love of architecture and historic preservation, Pamela has enjoyed being involved with the Houston Heights Association as a committee member, speaker, and docent.
-She also served as the decorating consultant for a Woodland Heights Home Tour.
-She has done several historic renovations for adaptive reuse for commercial space and is delighted to be currently working with several clients living in historical homes.
+She also served as the decorating consultant for the Woodland Heights Home Tour.
+Our team has done several historic renovations for adaptive reuse for commercial space and is always delighted to work with clients living or working in historical buildings.